biostar-dev/g-sdk/docs/_tutorials/overview/overview.md

 ---

   G-SDK is a new way of communicating with BioStar devices.
 It is a lightweight, scalable, and cross-platform solution which will expedite your development.
-  Based on [gRPC](https://grpc.io/), it supports many programming languages such as Java, C#, Python, Node.js, Go, etc.
+  Based on [gRPC](https://grpc.io/), it supports many programming languages such as Java, C#, Python, Node.js, Go, and C++.

 ## Why G-SDK?